openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Wallets MUST use, and Issuers MUST require, an OAuth2 Client authentication mechanism at OAuth2 Endpoints that support client authentication (such as the PAR and Token Endpoints).

-Ecosystems that desire wallet-issuer interoperability on the level of Wallet Attestations SHOULD require Wallets to support the authentication mechanism and Wallet Attestation format specified in Annex E of [@!OIDF.OID4VCI].
+Ecosystems that desire wallet-issuer interoperability on the level of Wallet Attestations SHOULD require Wallets to support the authentication mechanism and Wallet Attestation format specified in Appendix E of [@!OIDF.OID4VCI].
 When doing so, they might need to define additional ecosystem-specific claims contained in the attestation.
 Alternatively, ecosystems MAY choose to rely on other Wallet Attestation formats.

- Additional rules apply when using the format defined in Annex E of [@!OIDF.OID4VCI]:
+ Additional rules apply when using the format defined in Appendix E of [@!OIDF.OID4VCI]:

 * the public key certificate, and optionally a trust certificate chain excluding the trust anchor, used to validate the signature on the Wallet Attestation MUST be included in the `x5c` JOSE header of the Client Attestation JWT
 * Wallet Attestations MUST NOT be reused across different Issuers.
 They MUST NOT introduce a unique identifier specific to a single Wallet instance.
 The subject claim for the Wallet Attestation MUST be a value that is shared by all Wallet instances using the present type of wallet implementation.
 See section 15.4.4 of [@!OIDF.OID4VCI] for details on the Wallet Attestation subject.